Pennsylvanians will narrow the list of candidates for dozens of state and federal elected seats in the May primaries.

 Pennsylvanians will also narrow the fields for U.S. representatives and senators from the state’s newly drawn congressional map.
 In Western Pennsylvania, candidates for the U.S. House of Representatives seats from the following districts will be on primary ballots:

-13th Congressional District: Republicans Travis Schooley of Franklin County, Stephen Bloom of Cumberland County, John Eichelberger of Blair County, Douglas Mastriano of Franklin County, Bernard Washabaugh II of Chambersburg, John Joyce of Blair County, Arthur Halvorson of Bedford County and Benjamin Hornberger of Shippensburg.
+13th Congressional District: Republicans Travis Schooley of Franklin County, Steve Bloom of Cumberland County, John Eichelberger of Blair County, Doug Mastriano of Franklin County, Bernie Washabaugh II of Chambersburg, John Joyce of Blair County, Arthur Halvorson of Bedford County and Ben Hornberger of Shippensburg.
 Democrat Brent Ottaway of Blair County is running unopposed.

 One of the state’s two U.S. Senate seats is up for election, held by senior Democratic Sen. Bob Casey, who is running unopposed in the primary.
 Two Republicans are running in the primary: